pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 ![screenshot](images/screenshot2.png)

 <br>
-This is a relationship that takes us to _/System/Policy/request\_created_, so we follow the chain...
+This is a relationship that takes us to _/System/Policy/request\_created_, so we follow the chain:

 ```
 Following Relationship [miqaedb:/System/Policy/request_created#create]